27 Traditional Purim Food Ideas for 2026

 6. Poppy Seeds

 As a result, they have been part of Purim ceremonies ever since.
-Purim food ideas using poppy seeds include the classic hamantaschen filled with mohn (a poppy seed paste) and, in recent years, other recipes such as poppy seed cakes, breads, salads and pastas have also been popularized as Purim foods.
+One of the most well-known Purim food ideas that uses poppy seeds is the classic hamantaschen filled with mohn (a poppy seed paste).

 Gourmet Cooking Classes Near You